blues0910/MyHomePage/README.md

 2019.4&sim;2020.3, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Monbukagakusho Honors Scholarship for Privately-Financed International Students

 ### Presentations
-Masaki Nakagawa, Sho Shirasaka, and Hideyuki Suzuki, “Memory Capacity of Reservoir Computers based on Coupled Time-delay Systems,” Proceedings of the 2020 International Symposium on Nonlinear Theory and its Applications (NOLTA2020), Nov.
+Zichen Kang, Sho Shirasaka, and Hideyuki Suzuki, “Memory Capacity of Reservoir Computers based on Coupled Time-delay Systems,” Proceedings of the 2020 International Symposium on Nonlinear Theory and its Applications (NOLTA2020), Nov.
 2020.